norrishung/portfolio_2021/_posts/2021-02-26-new-seed-society.md

 layout: post
 title: New Seed Society
 category: projects
 description: For my thesis project at CIID, I explored the roles that design and technology could have in helping rural communities adapt to a changing climate.
+This project was a 2021 winner in the Core77 Design Awards.
 organization: Copenhagen Institute of Interaction Design
 role: Research / Design
 dates: 2020 – 2021